hppr-dev/docs-bash-task-master/docs/built_in_tasks.md

 # Enable mymodule
 # Searches TASK_REPOS for the module if it not found locally.
-task module enable --id mymodule
+task module enable --name mymodule

 # Disable mymodule
-task module disable --id mymodule
+task module disable --name mymodule

 # List all enabled or disabled modules
 task module list --all